 Is there anything nicer than pulled pork?
 We absolutely love it when its ready and we can shred it into juicy mouthfuls with a couple of forks.
 It’s a really versatile dish.
 You can have it in sandwiches, stir fries, but never on its own.

 This got us asking the question just what to serve with pulled pork?
-Fortunately, we came up with some ideas and we are going to share them with you in this article.
-Forks at the ready?
+Fortunately, we came up with some delicious recipes to share with our readers.

 What to Serve With Pulled Pork